Lucas-mother3/alexis-conf/README.md

 # Alexis Configuration

 ## Overview
 A set of my configuration files for Linux.
-This shoul also work on Termux.
+This should also work on Termux.

 If you want my suckless utilities, [please go here](https://github.com/Lucas-mother3/suckless-utils).